-Two regulatory options were considered in the assessment: (1) no approval, or (2) approval of food derived from glufosinate ammonium rice LLRICE62 based on the conclusions of the safety assessment.
+Two regulatory options were considered in the assessment: (1) no approval; or (2) approval of food derived from glufosinate ammonium-tolerant rice LLRICE62 based on the conclusions of the safety assessment.

-Following analysis of the potential costs and benefits of each option on affected parties (consumers, the food industry and government), approval of this application is the preferred option as the potential benefits to all sectors outweigh the costs associated with the approval.
+Following analysis of the potential costs and benefits of each option on affected parties (consumers, the food industry and government), approval of this application is the preferred option as the potential benefits outweigh the costs associated with the approval, in comparison with not approving LLRICE62.